NRaeewal/reactmarkdown/README.md

 # About The Markdown Editor

+** update : noticed that my preview section does not extend as I add information, will need to fix

 This is a markdown editor created using react, from freecodecamp.
 I have also made use of conditionals to create my own user interface.
 Additionally, this project shows the organization of different components in their own files.